nosvagor/cogikyo/diatomi/script.md

 > following video is going to be a bit philosophical, so if you like that kinda
 > thing, keep watching.
 If you don't, then leave, it won't hurt my feelings.
 >
-> To be frank, I want to get into the weeds here, because I'd like to clear out
+> To be frank, I want to get into the weeds here, because I'd like to clear them
-> the weeds the best I can.
-In doing so, maybe we can uncover some beautiful
+> out the best I can. maybe we can uncover some beautiful ideas or spark
-> ideas or spark fruitful counterpoints.
+> fruitful counterpoints.
 >
 > Therefore, before we get back to the video, let's try to make my goal and
 > thesis as clear as possible.